LezWatch/lezwatchtv-wporg/readme.txt

-=== LezWatchTV ===
+=== LezWatchTV News and Information ===
 Contributors: Ipstenu, liljimmi
 Tags: televison, queer, lesbian, tv, bury your queers Requires at least: 4.6
 Tested up to: 4.9
-Stable tag: 1.3
+Stable tag: 1.3.0
 License: GPLv2 (or Later)

 Display information on queer female and trans representation on TV.
 Brought to you by LezWatchTV.

 == Description ==

-LezWatchTV catalogs and documents queer female and trans characters, as well as their shows from TV, web and streaming media.
+[LezWatchTV](https://lezwatchtv.com/) catalogs and documents queer female, transgender, and non-binary characters, as well as their shows from TV, web and streaming media.
 With that data, statistics are calculated on the state of international queer story representation.
 We provide easy and free access to finding the best shows with queer characters and stories in the genres fans want to see.
 We can help you keep up to date with the global happenings of queer representation on television.

 Currently we provide the following information about queer female or trans characters on television: